ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app/readme.md

 - Yarn
 - NVM
 - Node
-- Web App

 ### 1. Install Yarn

-Install Yarn Using Yum Package Manager
+Install Yarn using Yum Package Manager

 1. Run the below command to Configuring the official Yarn repository on your system